Samir Ghanem: Career

+During the late 1970s and early 1980s, Ghanem and George Sidhom performed two of the most significant plays of their collaboration, “Married Couple” (Al Motazawegoon) in 1978 and “Welcome Doctor” in 1981.

+Although Ghanem did not become a major cinema star until the 1980s, Ghanem had already achieved huge success on stage through his work with the Trio of Stage Lights and his various theatrical performances.

+His notable theatrical productions in the new millennium included “Do Re me Fasoulia” in 2001, “Khulousi, a bodyguard” in 2005, and “Tra Lamm” the following year.

+Glasses became one of Ghanem’s recognizable trademarks from the beginning of his artistic career.
+He was known for wearing glasses in a wide variety of shapes and colors, often choosing different styles for his various roles.

+In 2015, Ghanem portrayed Al-Halawani in the series “Lahfa”, which starred his daughter Donia Samir Ghanem.
+In 2016, he made a guest appearance in “Nelly and Sherihan”, which also featured his daughters Donia and Amy Samir Ghanem, followed by an appearance in “Fi La La Land” the following year.

+In 2018, Ghanem appeared as a guest in “Hidden Worlds”, starring Adel Imam, and played Fayeq in “Azmi and Ashgan”, alongside Hassan Al-Raddad and Amy Samir Ghanem.

+In 2019, he appeared in several roles in the series “Badal Al-Hadduta Talata”, starring his daughter Donia Samir Ghanem.

 Samir Ghanem hosted a show on OTV called An Hour With Samir Ghanem.

+After his death, his two daughters Donia Samir Ghanem and Amy Samir Ghanem received the honoring award of their parents from Joy Awards in Riyadh on January 27.

 Personal life

 He was married to actress Dalal Abdel Aziz, and the father of actresses Donia and Amy.

 Death

 Ghanem, who was recovering at a hospital from serious conditions after contracting COVID-19, died from complications of kidney functions and associated mucormycosis related to the infection at El Safa Hospital in Mohandiseen, Giza on 20 May 2021, at the age of 84.

 His wife, Dalal Abdel Aziz, died on 7 August 2021, also from COVID-19 complications.

 Selected filmography

 Ghanem participated in more than 300 acting roles including films, TV series and theater plays, the last of which was in the series Badal Al Hadduta Talata with his daughter Donia Samir Ghanem.

 Plays by Tholathy Adwa'a El Masrah after 1970

 After El Deif Ahmed's death in 1970, Tholathy Adwa'a El Masrah continued producing plays.
 The two most famous are: